juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 }
 ```
 For this first example there is no need to add libraries.

-AFter having modified the code we can upload it to the ESP32, byconnecting it to the computer via USB.
+After having modified the code we can upload it to the ESP32, by connecting it to the computer via USB.
+In PlatformIO we need to click the "Upload" button.
+Once it is finished we may want to modify its name and code.
+We need to save it changing its name and then open the PlatformIO and select `open project`, we select the copy saved, afterwards select `src/main.cpp` and modify the code.

 ### **Conclusions**